8 minute read

 https://maven.pkg.github.com/{githubUser}/{githubRepository}/{groupId}/{artifactId}/maven-metadata.xml

-For example, a groupId of ca.stevenskelton and artifactId of http-maven-receiver-assembly would result in the URL:
+For example, a groupId of ca.stevenskelton and artifactId of http-maven-receiver-assembly has the URL:

 https://maven.pkg.github.com/stevenrskelton/http-maven-receiver/ca/stevenskelton/http-maven-receiver-assembly/maven-metadata.xml

-At these URLs is XML metadata which can be used to construct all other REST URLs for the repository artifacts.
+These URLs expose XML metadata which can construct all other REST URLs for the repository artifacts.
 An example of the XML is:

 <metadata>